edgedb/edgedb/docs/guides/tutorials/chatgpt_bot.rst

     documentation, you may want a more sophisticated approach that operates on only documentation sections which have changed.

-    You can achieve this by saving content checksums and section paths as part of your ``Section`` objects.
-The next time you run generation, compare the section's current checksum with the one you stored in the database, finding it by its path.
+    You can achieve this by saving content checksums and a unique identifier for each section — in our production implementation, we use section paths — as part of your ``Section`` objects.
+The next time you run generation, compare the section's current checksum with the one you stored in the database, finding it by its unique identifier.
 You don't need to generate embeddings and update the database for a given section unless the two checksums are different indicating something has changed.

-    If you decide to go this route, add properties to your ``Section`` as shown
+    If you decide to go this route, here's one way you could modify your schema to support this:
-    below:

     .. code-block:: sdl-diff
         :caption: dbschema/default.esdl